AmpersandHQ/ampersand-magento2-upgrade-patch-helper/docs/CHECKS_AVAILABLE.md

 - [INFO - Setup Patch Data](#info---setup-patch-data)
 - [INFO - Setup Patch Schema](#info---setup-patch-schema)
 - [INFO - Setup Script](#info---setup-script)

+## IGNR - Ignored Warnings

+These can be seen by running the tool with `--show-ignore`

+Any `WARN` level item can be flagged as ignored (`IGNR`) if the file that changed, that initiated the check, was deemed to have not actually changed in any meaningful way.

+For example
+- Changes to comments
+- Changes to php doc block (copyright headers etc)
+- Change to whitespace

+These kinds of changes do not really require that we check for overrides or proceed to go through an actionable list of items to review.

+Therefore, every `WARN` item can also be an `IGNR` item provided the file that triggered the check was not really changed.

 ## WARN - Preference
 A preference exists for a class which was modified as part of this upgrade